Last Updated: June 3, 2022

 1.2 "Authorized Persons" means any person who processes Personal Data on BambooHR's behalf, including BambooHR's employees, officers, partners, principals, contractors, and Subcontractors.

-1.3 "Data Protection Law" means Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data (“General Data Protection Regulation” or "GDPR") and the United Kingdom’s adoption of the GDPR, the Data Protection Act of 2018, as each may be revised and updated from time to time.
+1.3 "Data Protection Law" means Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data (“General Data Protection Regulation” or "GDPR"), Switzerland’s data protection act, the Federal Act on Data Protection of 1992 (“FDAP”), and the United Kingdom’s data protection act, the Data Protection Act of 2018, as each may be revised and updated from time to time.

 1.4 "Model Clauses" means, as applicable: